 Thavar, the Voodoo Master is in charge of the Ministry of State.

-Mystfade the Dark Tarot holds the post of Minister for Trade.
+Mystfade the Dark Tarot holds rank of Minister for Justice and Homeland Security.